Dual Addresses in Unincorporated Lake County

 Approximately 3,000 properties within unincorporated Lake County have dual addresses.
 The areas being studied are shown on this map.

 Lake County is currently studying areas on the map at different times.
-Property owners with a dual address will be notified of their address status by the end of 2019.
+Property owners with a dual address will be notified of their address status.

 My property has two addresses.
 What do I do?